mapletree111/WebCrawler/README.md

 All command line options available are:
 - -u - Link/URL to start crawling from
 - -t - Timer to stop application (sec) (default: 300sec) (0 - run forever)
-- -d - Sets the number of nested links the program will traverse before stopping (default: 5) (0 - run forever)

 Example: